 As reported during prior periods, at the onset of the pandemic the Bank became a participating lender in the Small Business Administration's ("SBA") Paycheck Protection Program ("PPP") to assist small businesses in our market areas that were impacted by the pandemic.
-The majority of the PPP loans that we originated as of December 31, 2021 had been forgiven by the SBA.
-As of March 31, 2022, four PPP loans totaling \$1.7 million remained outstanding and total net fees of \$29,000 remain unrecognized.
+As of June 30, 2022, all of the PPP loans that we originated as of December 31, 2021 have been forgiven by the SBA.
+There are no CARES Act modifications outstanding as of June 30, 2022.

-The Company continues to evaluate the disruption caused by the pandemic and the impact of the federal and state regulations that have been enacted due to the pandemic, as these events may have a material adverse impact on the Company's future results, operations, financial position, capital and liquidity.
-At this time the Company cannot quantify the potential impact of the pandemic on future operations.
+The Company continues to evaluate the risks presented by the ongoing pandemic, along with the impact of the federal and state regulations that have been enacted due to the pandemic, as these events may have a material adverse impact on the Company's future results, operations, financial position, capital and liquidity.
+At this time the Company cannot quantify the potential impact of the ongoing pandemic on future operations.